tmtsoftware/stil-workshop/README.md

 * continue changing/adding/commit and check the differences:
   * `git diff`
   * Check your commit history: `git log` or more fancy `git log --decorate --graph`

 * OPTIONAL: if no commit to be made, at that point, you can: pull or rebase
   * after pulling, check branches pulled: `git branch --all`

 * Once done, push to server (`-u` means start tracking)
   * `git push -u origin [branch name]`

 * in github.com, button 'pull request' should appear
-* will pick one and show a pull request / code review
+  * I will pick one and show a pull request / code review
-* show how to request changes (and what to do)
+  * I will show how to request changes (and what to do)
+  * Go ahead and play around

+* OPTIONAL if request change, need to go to my branch, and
-  * change file/ add / commit / push
+  * change file, git add / commit / (rebase -i to squash) / push

 * show approve changes and merge from github

-* if conflict: see github for guidelines
+* if merge conflict (tipycally same line have changed in the meantime: github will suggest commands and guidelines to solve and merge locally

 ### References: